knative/docs/docs/install/installing-istio.md

 kubectl edit configmap config-istio -n knative-serving
 ```

-2. Replace the `local-gateway.knative-serving.cluster-local-gateway` field with the custom service.
+2. Replace the `local-gateway.knative-serving.knative-local-gateway` field with the custom service.
 As an example, if you name both
 the service and deployment `custom-local-gateway` under the namespace `istio-system`, it should be updated to:

 ```